How to Buy A Micro-SaaS Business

 Carry out due diligence

 Once the seller responds, now’s the time to do the groundwork.
 Due diligence helps ascertain the health of a business.
-The level of due diligence you do will determine if your desired side project will be profitable or not.
-Due diligence, when done properly, can help you make a well-informed decision as you’ll be aware of the risks involved with buying someone’s project.
+The level of due diligence you carry out will determine if you're going to get a profitable micro-startup or not.
+Due diligence, when done properly, can help you make a well-informed decision as you’ll be aware of the risks involved with buying someone’s business.
+Plus you'll have a clearer idea of the micro-business' value.

 To do this, you’ll have to verify the metrics in the seller’s report.
 One of the best ways to do this is by asking for read-only access to the website’s Google Analytics to analyze the traffic metrics.
 You can also ask the seller for access to their Stripe account to check claimed revenue numbers.